h2oai/wave-ml/README.md

 model = build_model(train_set, target_column='DEFAULT_PAYMENT_NEXT_MONTH')
 ```

-Once the model is built we can make a predictions on training dataset:
+Once the model is built we can make a predictions on a training dataset:

 ```python
 from h2o_wave.ml import build_model